-The European Union is committed to environmental protection worldwide, and this commitment includes environmental policy within its institutions.
-As an EU institution, the European Court of Auditors (ECA) has a duty to contribute to sustainable development by applying the principles of sound environmental management in its day-to-day work.
+The European Union is committed to environmental protection worldwide, and this includes environmental policy within its own institutions.
+The ECA therefore has a duty to apply the principles of sound environmental management in its day-to-day work.

 Environmental Policy